BlueBrain/BlueRecording/CONTRIBUTING.md

 # Contribution Guide

-This contrbution guide is a draft.
-It does not confer any permission to modify the software

 We would love for you to contribute to the BlueRecording project and help make it better than it is today.
 As a contributor, here are the guidelines we would like you to follow: